Lewiston–Nez Perce County Airport: History

 The short-lived Gem State Airlines of Coeur d'Alene served Lewiston for eleven months, until November 1979.
 Mountain West Airlines of Boise served Lewiston for less than three months before folding in early March 1981.
 Big Sky Airlines of Billings briefly served Lewiston in 1979.
 All three commuter air carriers operated turboprop aircraft into the airport.

 Adjacent to the west, Bryden Canyon municipal golf course was built in the early 1970s, and opened in March 1975.
 Just west of runway 8/26 is the private Lewiston Country Club, which moved to the site in 1974 with a new 18-hole course.
 Its previous nine-hole course of 1927, nearby to the north and west of Bryden Canyon, was closed and later developed into residential housing.

-In the mid-1970s, a regional airport for the Quad Cities (Lewiston–Clarkston, Moscow–Pullman) was explored, but the city council of Lewiston withdrew its support of the study in October 1974.
+From the late 1960s to the mid-1970s, a regional airport for the Quad Cities (Lewiston–Clarkston, Moscow–Pullman) was explored, but the city council of Lewiston withdrew its support of the study in October 1974.
 The Pullman–Moscow airport is about 25 mi north.